 19) No Underground party scene

 Maybe you care, maybe you don’t.
 But coming from Oakland and going to all kinds of all night BYOB multiple room warehouse underground parties to Portland where there is just about nothing going on after hours is a trip.
-This place is a ghost town after the bars shut down at 2:30am.
+This place is a ghost town after the bars shut down at 2:30 am.
 I assumed all big cities had a booming underground population.
-One could say it’s because I’m new here and don’t know anyone but I have met many people, DJ’s included that just say the underground scene here is nothing like the Bay.
-In Oakland / SF you have to make a choice as to which party to go to that night but here it’s rare to even have one to choose from.
-But one plus is bars are open til 2:30am as to where in California they close at 2am.
-Here you can generally get a drink at 2:25am if you promise the bartender you’ll down it.
-In California they will come snatch your drink at like 1:45am after last calling at 1:40am.
+One could say it’s because I’m new here and don’t know anyone, but I have met many people, DJ’s included that say the underground scene here is nothing like the Bay.
+In Oakland/SF, you have to choose as to which party to go to that night, but here it’s rare even to have one to choose from.
+But one plus is bars are open til 2:30 am as to where in California they close at 2 am.
+Here you can generally get a drink at 2:25 am if you promise the bartender you’ll down it.
+In California, they will snatch your drink at like 1:45 am after last calling at 1:40 am.
 Loving this 24 hour non stop Vegas life though.

 20) City Shuts Down Early

-I did mention that when the bars shut down the city is basically done.
-But even before that most things close.
-Finding late night food is pretty hard, stores, clubs, venues, etc. And after 2:30am, good luck on finding a good place to eat nearby.
-Portland does get served by an app by the name of Postmates though and they will deliver you food at any time.
+I did mention that when the bars shut down the city is done.
+But even before that, most things close.
+Finding late night food is pretty hard, stores, clubs, venues, etc. And after 2:30 am, good luck with finding a good place to eat nearby.
+Portland does get served by an app by the name of Postmates though and they will deliver your food at any time.
 Download the app on your phone and use promo code qnak to get a free $10 delivery credit on your first order.
-It’s pretty awesome and I use it constantly.
-I’ve had them bring me Pine State Biscuits, Jam, Killer Burger, KOI Fusion, Los Gorditos Burritos, Smoothies, Coffee, etc etc. They do free stuff all of the time too.
+It’s pretty awesome, and I use it constantly.
+I’ve had them bring me Pine State Biscuits, Jam, Killer Burger, KOI Fusion, Los Gorditos Burritos, Smoothies, Coffee, etc. etc. They do free stuff all of the time too.
 Maybe even right now, you should check.
 More info

 Free $10 Delivery Credit From Postmates in Portland!